BYLAWS OF THE LOS ANGELES CHAPTER OF INFORMATION SYSTEMS SECURITY ASSOCIATION, INC.

-SECTION 1 Board elections shall be held at the November general meeting unless a majority of the board votes to change the date.
-In no event may the election meeting be held less than eleven, nor more than thirteen, months after the preceding board election.
-The board is required to notify the membership of the upcoming election no less than three months before it is held.
+SECTION 2 Board elections shall be held in December, unless a majority of the Board votes to change the date.
+In no event may the election be held less than eleven, nor more than thirteen, months after the preceding the Board election.
+The Board is required to notify the membership of the upcoming election no less than three months before it is held.

-SECTION 3 The Nominating Committee shall consist of at least two members in good standing as selected by the Board of Directors at a meeting two months before the elections, .
+- The Nominating Committee shall consist of at least two members in good standing as selected by the Board of Directors at a meeting two months before the elections.
 Members in good standing may volunteer for this function.